vuejs/v2.vuejs.org/src/v2/guide/instance.md

       |- TodoListStatistics
 ```

 We'll talk about [the component system](components.html) in detail later.
-For now, just know know that all Vue components are also Vue instances, and so accept the same options object (except for a few root-specific options).
+For now, just know that all Vue components are also Vue instances, and so accept the same options object (except for a few root-specific options).

 ## Data and Methods